Cybersecurity Concepts

 • Ensuring effective and efficient energy sources and energy storage systems.

-• The energy consumption should be minimised in the case of IoT nodes to increase the lifetime of the devices.
+• Energy consumption should be minimised to increase the lifetime of IoT nodes.

-• Software design flaws and bugs should be resolved immediately and as quickly as possible to minimise downtimes.
+• Software design flaws and bugs should be resolved immediately and quickly to minimise downtimes.

 • The physical storage locations of hardware infrastructure should be carefully secured.

-• Effective authentication and authorisation mechanisms should be used to ensure that authorised users have access to the systems when needed.
+• Effective authentication and authorisation mechanisms should ensure that authorised users can access the systems when needed.

-• There should be careful implementation and configuration of cybersecurity systems to ensure performance degradation and downtimes resulting from the malfunctioning of cybersecurity systems are minimised.
+• Cybersecurity systems should be carefully implemented and configured to minimise performance degradation and downtimes resulting from malfunctioning.

-• Ensuring the networking systems are properly configured with appropriate security mechanisms and networking failures are quickly resolved.
+• Ensuring the networking systems are correctly configured with appropriate security mechanisms and networking failures are quickly resolved.

 Some commonly used cybersecurity terms

-In order to understand advanced cybersecurity concepts and technologies, it is important to have a good understanding of some basic cybersecurity concepts.
-Below we present some cybersecurity concepts.
+To understand advanced cybersecurity concepts and technologies, it is crucial to have a good understanding of some basic cybersecurity concepts.
+Below, some cybersecurity concepts are presented.

 Cybersecurity risk: It is the probability of being exposed to a cybersecurity attack or that any of the cybersecurity requirements of confidentiality, integrity, or availability is violated, which may result in data theft, leakage, damage or corruption.
 It may also result in service disruption or downtime that may cause the company to lose revenue and damage infrastructure.
 An organisation that falls victim to a successful cyber-attack may lose its reputation and be compelled to pay damages to its customers or to pay a fine to regulatory agencies.
 Thus, a cybersecurity risk is the potential losses that an organisation or individuals may experience as a result of successful cyberattacks or failures of the information systems that may result in loss of data, customers, revenues, and resources (assets and financial losses).

-Threats: It is an action performed with the intention of violating any of the cybersecurity requirements that may result in data theft, leakage, damage, corruption, or losses.
-The action performed may either disclose the data to unauthorised individuals or alter the data illegally.
+Threats: It is an action performed to violate any cybersecurity requirements that may result in data theft, leakage, damage, corruption, or losses.
+The action may either disclose the data to unauthorised individuals or alter the data illegally.
 It may equally result in the disruption of services due to system downtime, system unavailability, or data unavailability.
-The could that could be considered threats could be infection of devices with viruses or malware, ransomware attacks, denial of service, phishing attacks, social engineering attacks, password attacks, SQL injection, data breaches, man-in-the-middle attacks, energy depletion attacks (the case of IoT devices), or many other attack vectors.
+Threats may include, among others, device infections with viruses or malware, ransomware attacks, denial of service, phishing attacks, social engineering attacks, password attacks, SQL injection, data breaches, man-in-the-middle attacks, energy depletion attacks (the case of IoT devices), or many other attack vectors.
 Cybersecurity threats could result from threat actors such as nation stations, cybercriminals, hacktivists, disgruntled employees, design errors, misconfiguring of systems, software flaws or bugs, terrorists, spies, errors from authorised users, and natural disasters [2].

-Cybersecurity exploit: A cybersecurity exploit is the various ways that cybercriminals take advantage of cybersecurity vulnerabilities to conduct cyberattacks in order to compromise the confidentiality, integrity, and availability of information systems.
-The exploit may involve the use of advanced techniques (e.g., commands, scripting, or programming) and software tools (proprietary or open-source) to identify and exploit vulnerabilities with the intention of stealing data, disrupting the services, damaging or corrupting the data, and hijacking data or systems in exchange for money.
+Cybersecurity exploit: A cybersecurity exploit is the various ways that cybercriminals take advantage of cybersecurity vulnerabilities to conduct cyberattacks to compromise the confidentiality, integrity, and availability of information systems.
+The exploit may involve the use of advanced techniques (e.g., commands, scripting, or programming) and software tools (proprietary or open-source) to identify and exploit vulnerabilities to steal data, disrupt the services, damage or corrupt the data, and hijack data or systems in exchange for money.

-• Using malware to take over devices, gain unauthorised access, and may cause damage to data or the information systems,
+• Using malware to take over devices, gain unauthorised access, and may cause damage to data or information systems.

 • Exploiting the presence of open ports.